-We may ask to review your work search, so be sure to keep a good record.
+We may ask to review your work search.
+You must retain a record of your work search actions for 52 weeks.
 Falsely reporting any information on your work search form may be an act of concealment.
 (See Part 7 for more information about fraud control.)

-For work registration or other reemployment services logon to http://jobcenterofwisconsin.com or contact your nearest job center.
-To locate the nearest job center call 1-888-258-9966 toll free or search online at http://wisconsinjobcenter.org/directory/.
+For reemployment services logon to http://jobcenterofwisconsin.com or contact your nearest job center.
+To locate the nearest job center call 1-888-258-9966 toll free or search online at http://wisconsinjobcenter.org/directory.
 If you reside in another state contact the nearest public employment office.

 If you do not have a recall date to return to work for any employer, you may have to participate in special reemployment programs which are intended to help you find a new job early in your claim.